AG TECH - A SECTOR TO WATCH

 The world’s population is on track to reach 9.7 billion by 2050, and this will require a 70% increase in calories to feed the world.
 This is a daunting prospect, made worse by the impacts of climate change and increasing social pressures for more sustainable and ethical farm practices.
 Increasing efficiency and precision to achieve this is the realm of AgTech.

-The agriculture industry has radically transformed over the past 50 years but needs to continue at an even more rapid rate.
+The agriculture industry has radically transformed over the past 50 years but needs to continue rapidly advancing.
 Machinery advances have expanded the scale, speed, and overall productivity of farm equipment, leading to more efficient cultivation of more land.
 Automation has appeared in many areas but there are still many more untapped opportunities, particularly when combined with the emerging area of driverless equipment.
 Advances in plant varieties, fertilisers, irrigation methodologies and other farm practices have also improved productivity.
 The impact innovation can have is well illustrated in the Netherlands, where incredibly, modern methods and automation have transformed a county with limited land availability into the second largest exporter of goods in 2020 after the United Sates.
 In addition to these productivity advances there is an emphasis on sustainability.
 The University of Wageningen grew their first crop of bananas using an alternative soil composite made of coco peat and rock wool.
 The process ensures that any fungus making its way into the product through bad soil is eradicated.
 Dutch company Nijsen/Granico based in Veulen, produces about 90,000 tonnes of animal feed a year entirely from discarded foodstuffs.
 In Rotterdam’s new floating farm concept, the entire farm will be sustainable, feeding cows with leftovers from local restaurants collected by electric-powered trucks with the remaining feed from home-grown duckweed.
 Even the cow manure is collected and sold, making the floating farm completely sustainable.
 Years of refining and improving farming methods and limiting waste have ensured Dutch dominance in the agriculture sector.

 A new driver of AgTech is data and IoT.
 New types of sensors are being developed to be able to provide automatic measurements on uses of resources, environmental parameters, soil parameters, plant health and growth and animal health and growth.
 Development of low-cost sensors facilitates deployment of large numbers of sensors for mapping purposes which can be supplemented with imagery from drones and satellites.
 These maps can direct precision application of fertiliser, water and pesticides to where it is needed, which reduces these inputs whilst at the same time improving yields.
 Improving yields, increasing efficiency and reducing inputs must be the outcomes from any new technology if it is to be successful.